Safety After the Storm – Returning Home

 Even though the storm has passed, it’s important to be aware of the dangers in your area.
-Here are some tips to help keep you and your family safe when returning home to assess damage after a severe storm.
+Here are some tips for safety after the storm to help protect you and your family when returning home to assess damage.

 Don’t return to your local area until officials say it is safe to do so.
 Keep in mind that flash flooding can occur and that roads and bridges may be damaged.
 To verify road conditions after a storm call:

-Let people know you’re safe.
+Safety after the storm doesn’t only apply to you.
+Let others know you’re safe to put their mind at ease.
 Register with the American Red Cross Safe and Well system so family and friends can find you.

 Avoid driving or walking through floodwaters, which can be electrically charged from downed and underground power lines; contain debris like glass, dead animals or even poisonous snakes; or be contaminated with sewage and hazardous chemicals.
 Just six inches of moving water can knock down a person, and a foot of fast-moving water can destabilize a vehicle.